ibm-cloud-docs/BlockStorage/slcli-usage.md

 # SLCLI commands for {{site.data.keyword.blockstorageshort}}
 {: #SLCLIcommands}

-You can use the SLCLI to accomplish tasks that are normally handled through the [{{site.data.keyword.cloud_notm}} console](/login){: external}.
-For example, from the SLCLI you can place orders for volumes, snapshot space, replication, update authorizations, or cancel volumes.
+Use the SLCLI to manage {{site.data.keyword.blockstorageshort}} volumes, snapshots, replication, and authorizations from the command line.
+{: shortdesc}

 For more information about how to install and use the SLCLI, see [Python API Client](https://softlayer-python.readthedocs.io/en/latest/cli/){: external}.
-{: shortdesc}

 ## Access-related SLCLI commands
 {: #slcliaccess}